volpx/bms_monitor/README.md

 ### LTC6811 -1 vs -2

 For use with "-1" version the isoSPI link must be daisy chained, hence connecting the master of PORTB to the slave of PORTA of the next IC in the chain.
+Populate R5 and R6, don't populate R30 R31.

 For use with the "-2" version only populate the slave PORTA of each section and connect them in parallel.
 Then set the address of each section using the solder jumpers.
+Populate R30 and R31, don't populate R5 R6.

 ### 24S monitor